typesense/typesense-website/docs-site/content/0.24.0/api/README.md

 1. Go to [https://cloud.typesense.org/clusters](https://cloud.typesense.org/clusters).
 2. Click on your cluster
-3. Click on "Modify Configuration" on the right side pane
+3. Click on "Cluster Configuration" on the left-side pane, and then click on "Modify"
 4. Schedule a time for the upgrade.

 ### Self Hosted